In this Garmin Vivoactive 4 review we’re diving deep into the ins and outs of this amazing Garmin watch.

 One of the most significant upgrades the Forerunner offers (that the Vivoactive 4 doesn’t) is month to month activity, workout, and fitness tracking.

-Be sure to check out our other Garmin GPS smartwatch reviews for a more in-depth comparison.
+Be sure to check out our other Garmin watch reviews for a more in-depth comparison.

-Like many other Garmin watch reviews, we find that Garmin Vivoactive 4 is a fantastic all-in-one multi-sport, GPS, and health companion smartwatch.
+Like many other Garmin watch reviews, we find that this watch is a fantastic all-in-one multi-sport, GPS, and health companion.

-Whether you’re counting your steps, measuring your speed and distance for running, swimming, paddle boarding, golfing, or monitoring your stress, health, and sleep, this smartwatch brings a lot to the table.
+Whether you’re counting your steps, measuring your speed and distance for running, swimming, paddle boarding, golfing, or monitoring your stress, health, and sleep, this watch brings a lot to the table.

 It’s significantly cheaper than some of the other options like the Forerunner and the Fenix.